stackblaze/logs-drilldown2/docs/sources/troubleshooting/_index.md

 1. Ensure pattern extraction is enabled by setting `--pattern-ingester.enabled=true` in your Loki config.
 [Learn about other necessary config](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/access/).
 1. It is possible that no patterns were detected, although this is rare - please [open an issue on GitHub](https://github.com/grafana/explore-logs/issues/new) or [get in touch privately](https://forms.gle/1sYWCTPvD72T1dPH9) so we can see what's going on.

-## There is no JSON button
+## Cannot filter in JSON panel

-If there is no **JSON** button available in the Logs format menu on the **Logs** tab:
+The new dedicated visualization for JSON logs is experimental and was introduced in Loki version 3.5.
+If you cannot filter on the JSON panel on the **Logs** tab:

 1. Ensure that you are on Loki version 3.5.
-Users running older versions of Loki can view JSON, but cannot filter in the JSON panel as it is an experimental feature introduced in Loki version 3.5.
+Users running older versions of Loki can view JSON logs, but cannot filter in the JSON panel.

 ## I cannot find something